theidari/marsjo/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/theidari/marsjo/main/design/header_main_wide_edt.png" width="900px">
 <p>
-<ol><b>Mars</b> is the fourth planet from the Sun and the second-smallest planet in the Solar System.
+<p align="justify"><ol><b>Mars</b> is the fourth planet from the Sun and the second-smallest planet in the Solar System.
 Mars has long been the subject of human interest.
 This planet has been explored remotely by spacecraft.
-In the late 20th century, Earth-based probes have made it possible to learn more about the Martian system, particularly its geology and potential for habitability.</ol>
+In the late 20th century, Earth-based probes have made it possible to learn more about the Martian system, particularly its geology and potential for habitability.</ol></p>

 <p align="center">
 <img src="https://raw.githubusercontent.com/theidari/marsjo/main/design/po_file_main_edt.png" width="900px">